ATV/UTV Riding

 Ten Tips for Responsible and Safe Riding:

-1. Don’t ride cross-country – stay on established trails Cross-country travel can increase soil erosion, ignite wildfire, spread noxious weeds and damage wildlife habitat
+1. Don’t ride cross-country – stay on established trails.
+Cross-country travel causes soil erosion, can ignite wildfires, spread noxious weeds, and damage fish and wildlife habitat.

-2. Always ride in control Ride within your abilities and your machine’s capabilities.
-Never attempt anything that is beyond your skill level.
+2. Always ride in control.
+Ride within your abilities and your machine’s capabilities.

-5. Riders under the age of 16 should be supervised by a responsible adult at all times
+5. On public land, riders under the age of 16 must be supervised by a responsible adult at all times.

-8. Avoid wet areas and waterways They are a vital resource for plants and animals.
+8. Avoid wet areas and waterways.
+They are a vital resource for plants, animals, and agriculture.

-10. Share the trails and make friends with other trail users Stop or slow down and lower the noise and dust levels when approaching equestrians, hikers and others
+10. Share the trails and make friends with other trail users.
+Stop or slow down to lower the noise and dust levels when approaching equestrians, hikers and others.

 General Information